 The Congressional Chesapeake Bay Watershed Task Force, currently co-chaired by Reps.
 Andy Harris (R-MD), Bobby Scott (D-VA), Chris Van Hollen (D-MD), and Rob Wittman (R-VA), provides a bipartisan forum for policy discussions and joint action related to water quality, conservation, resource management, and recreation issues affecting the Chesapeake Bay watershed.
 In addition, the Task Force sets regional policy and funding agendas to implement through the federal legislative process.

-Co-chairs and Members of the Chesapeake Bay Watershed Task Force (as of July 2014) are:
+Members of the Chesapeake Bay Watershed Task Force (as of June 2015) are: